tomsquest/tomsquest.github.io/_posts/2018-10-02-better-npm-ing.md

 ➕ Fails the build given integrated it in CI

-Another solution is to use the builtin services of Github and Gitlab.
+Another solution is to use the builtin services of GitHub and Gitlab.

 ```bash
 $ npm audit fix